aws/jsii/docs/handbooks/language-implementation.md

 This work happens within the [`jsii-pacmak`] package.

 Focus initially on the API signatures before getting into their implementation.
-The first version may even thrw a *not implemented* exception when called.
+The first version may even throw a *not implemented* exception when called.

-The [`jsii-calc`] package, can be used as a sample consuming library which uses *jsii* to generate code in all traget languages.
+The [`jsii-calc`] package, can be used as a sample consuming library which uses *jsii* to generate code in all target languages.
 Start by making sure a decent API is generated from this package and its dependencies, and use those to implement the tests from the [Standard Compliance Suite].
 You'll also get a feeling for whether the generated code achieves a good developer experience or